DialogueMaker/plugin/src/DialogueClientScript/Classes/DialogueServer/README.md

 ## Static properties
 ### defaultSettings
-An object of [DefaultServerSettings](#dialogueserversettings) that all `DialogueServer` objects default to.
-Any setting that isn't configured in the [constructor](#newdialogueserversettings-module) is defined by the default settings.
+An object of [default server settings](#dialogueserversettings) that all `DialogueServer` objects default to.
+Any setting that isn't explicitly configured in the [constructor](#newdialogueserversettings-module) is defined by the default settings.

 The current default settings are opinionated and aim to best suit the average non-programmer.
 If you have any recommendations to these settings that may improve users workflow, feel free to [file an issue](https://github.com/).